Request Non-Disclosure of Directory Information

-The Provost, or his or her designee, or Vice Chancellor on the applicable campus, upon receipt of a request for hearing, will designate an impartial person to serve as hearing officer.
+Upon receipt of a request for hearing, the Provost, or Vice Chancellor on the applicable campus, or their designee, will designate an impartial person to serve as hearing officer.

 The hearing officer will schedule and conduct the hearing in the following manner:

-- The hearing will be within a reasonable period of time from the date the General Counsel or applicable Provost, or his or her designee, or Vice Chancellor receives the written request for hearing.
+- The hearing will be scheduled within a reasonable period of time from the date the General Counsel and Provost, or applicable Vice Chancellor, or the designee, receives the written request for hearing.
 (The recommended time is within two weeks.)

 - The student will be given written notice of the date, place, and time at least five days before the hearing.

 - The student will be afforded a full and fair opportunity to present oral and written evidence relevant to the issues raised in the request for amendment.
-The student may be assisted or represented by an attorney or other adviser of his or her choice.
+The student may be assisted or represented by an attorney or other adviser of the student's choice.

 - The custodian will be afforded a full and fair opportunity to present oral and written evidence relevant to the issues raised in the request for amendment.

-- The decision will be issued to the applicable Provost, or his or her designee, or Vice Chancellor in writing within a reasonable period of time after conclusion of the hearing.
+- The decision will be issued to the Provost, or applicable Vice Chancellor, or the designee, in writing within a reasonable period of time after conclusion of the hearing.
 (The recommended time is within one week.)

 - The decision will be based solely upon the evidence presented at the hearing and will include a written summary of the evidence and the reasons for the decision.

-If the hearing officer decides that the information is inaccurate, misleading, incomplete, or otherwise in violation of the student's privacy or other personal rights, the applicable Provost, or his or her designee, or Vice Chancellor will direct the custodian to amend the record and to notify past recipients of the disputed data, including recipients named by the student.
+If the hearing officer decides that the information is inaccurate, misleading, incomplete, or otherwise in violation of the student's privacy or other personal rights, the Provost, or applicable Vice Chancellor, or the designee, will direct the custodian to amend the record and to notify past recipients of the disputed data, including recipients named by the student.

-The applicable Provost, or his or her designee, or Vice Chancellor will also immediately notify the student, in writing, of the outcome of the hearing.
-He or she will enclose a copy of the decision, and, if the decision is adverse to the student, inform the student of the right to place in the educational record a statement commenting on the information in the record, and setting forth disagreement with the hearing officer's decision.
+The Provost, or applicable Vice Chancellor, or the designee, will also immediately notify the student, in writing, of the outcome of the hearing.
+A copy of the decision will be enclosed, and, if the decision is adverse to the student, inform the student of the right to place in the educational record a statement commenting on the information in the record, and setting forth disagreement with the hearing officer's decision.